Skip to content

 For UK-listed and large private companies subject to Section 414C strategic report obligations, Companies Act 2006 Section 172 requires the strategic report to address employee engagement, consultation outcomes, restructuring impact, training investment and stakeholder considerations.
 The agent generates the Section 172 statement automatically and tracks UK Corporate Governance Code Principle E workforce engagement compliance.
 The final board approval remains human - the board is a human body, not a decision engine.
 FRC monitors compliance through audit quality reviews and the upcoming ARGA transition.

 ESG CSRD ESRS S1 Own Workforce reporting is mandatory for 250-plus employee entities with auditor verification mandatory from 2024.
-The agent delivers the quantitative data points (headcount + attrition + diversity metrics + training hours + injury rate) with auditor interface.
-The qualitative data points (strategy + materiality assessment + stakeholder engagement) remain human - the agent delivers only the data foundation.
+The agent delivers the quantitative data points - headcount, attrition, diversity metrics, training hours and injury rate - through an auditor interface.
+The qualitative data points - strategy, the materiality assessment and stakeholder engagement - remain human; the agent delivers only the data foundation.

 Cross-references in the HR Decision Layer